Alexou-riri/portfolio/content/work/work-at-iswag.md

 ---
 title: Working at iSWAG
-date: "2019-12"
+date: '2019-12'
-slug: "work-at-iswag"
+slug: 'work-at-iswag'
 selectedWork: false
-description: "Designing and building a website to connect quality photographers in Lagos, Nigeria"
+description: 'Designing '
-previewImage: "/images/work/iswag/iswag_desktop.png"
+previewImage: '/images/work/iswag/iswag_desktop.png'
 ---

 **ISWAG’s** goal was to connect local communities and smaller businesses together.
 This post documents my learnings as an intern and early employee at the startup